Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ![plot of chunk unnamed-chunk-10](figure/unnamed-chunk-10.png)

 Within the brackets you can alter the nature of the points.
-Try something like `p + geom_point(colour = "red"", size=2)` and experiment.
+Try something like `p + geom_point(colour = "red", size=2)` and experiment.

 If you want to scale the points by borough population and colour them by sports participation this is also fairly easy by adding another `aes()` argument.